rabbitmq/rabbitmq-website/docs/oauth2-examples-okta.md

 Once you've added the user to the appropriate groups and apps, they should have access to the app and any resources associated with those groups.

 ## Configure RabbitMQ to use Okta as OAuth 2.0 authentication backend:

 The configuration on Okta side is done.
 You now have to configure RabbitMQ to use the resources you just created.

-[rabbitmq.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/rabbitmq.config) is a RabbitMQ advanced configuration to **enable okta as OAuth 2.0 authentication backend** for the RabbitMQ OAuth2 and Management plugins.
+[rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/rabbitmq.conf) is a RabbitMQ configuration to **enable okta as OAuth 2.0 authentication backend** for the RabbitMQ OAuth2 and Management plugins.
+And [advanced.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/advanced.config) is the RabbitMQ advanced configuration that maps RabbitMQ scopes to the permissions previously configured in Okta.

 Update it with the following values (you should have noted these in the previous steps):